-The rate of change and the level of new competition in mobile phones make it difficult to say anything apart from, shop around once you get here.
-Movistar, Orange, and Vodafone are the biggest mobile phone companies, but there are a number of lower cost operators which are also popular, such as Masmovil, Tuenti, Yoigo, Simyo and Lebara.
+The rate of change and the level of new competition in mobile phones make it difficult to say anything apart from: shop around once you get here.

-Many of the companies have their own retail outlets where you can buy their SIM cards, but you can also purchase the cards at other retailers such as El Corte Inglés, FNAC or The Phone House.

-You will need to decide whether you prefer a contract or prepaid card when choosing to buy a SIM card for a mobile phone.
-If you choose a contract, you should make sure you understand all the conditions before committing to it.
-Check the duration of the contract, the total price (including tax) per month, and what the contract does and does not include.
+- ✓ Movistar, Orange, and Vodafone are the biggest mobile phone companies. - ✓ Lower cost operators such as Pepephone, Masmovil, Jazztel, Yoigo, Simyo and Lowi are popular too. - ✓ Connectivity offers competitive plans for prepaid cards, which can be purchased directly through their website before arriving. - Many companies have their own retail outlets where you can buy their SIM cards, but you can also purchase the cards at other retailers such as El Corte Inglés, FNAC or The Phone House. - ✓ Choose whether you prefer a contract or prepaid card when buying a SIM card for a mobile phone.
+If you choose a contract, make sure you understand all the conditions before committing to it.
+Check the duration of the contract, the total price (including tax) per month, and what it includes.

-You may also want to consult this website set up by a consumers' organization, which allows you to compare different plans.
-You need to indicate your province (Cataluña) whether you prefer a prepaid card or a contract, and what kind of use you would be making of the card in terms of voice and data.
-They then do a search of operators and plans and make suggestions based on your information.

-Also, remember that mobile phones are easily lost or stolen, and while Barcelona is a relatively safe city, it is all too easy to be pickpocketed.
-If you have a top-of-the-line expensive phone, consider buying or bringing a smartphone that would be less attractive to pickpockets for your use during your stay here.
-To begin, make sure you know your phone's IMEI number by typing #06# into your phone's keypad, and then upload the number to a cloud drive so you can access it from anywhere.
+- ✓ You may check this website set up by a consumers' organization to compare different plans.
+You need to indicate your state (Cataluña), whether you prefer a prepaid card or a contract, and what kind of use you would be making of the card in terms of voice and data. - ✓ Cell phones are easily lost or stolen.
+While Barcelona is relatively safe, it is all too easy to be pickpocketed.
+If you have an expensive phone, consider buying or bringing a smartphone that would be less attractive to pickpockets.
+Make sure you know your phone's IMEI number by typing #06# into your phone's keypad, and then upload the number to a cloud drive so you can access it from anywhere.